meta-llama/llama-recipes/recipes/multilingual/README.md

 ```

 ### Train
-Finally, we can start finetuning Llama2 on these datasets by following the (finetuning recipes)[https://github.com/subramen/llama-recipes/tree/new-folder-structure/recipes/finetuning].
+Finally, we can start finetuning Llama2 on these datasets by following the [finetuning recipes](https://github.com/rahul-sarvam/llama-recipes/tree/main/recipes/finetuning).
 Remember to pass the new tokenizer path as an argument to the script: `--tokenizer_name=./extended_tokenizer`.

 OpenHathi was trained on 64 A100 80GB GPUs.
 Here are the hyperparameters used and other training details:
 - maximum learning rate: 2e-4